Trips worth making from Puebla

 Atlixco — about 45 minutes

-A flower-growing town with a bright, walkable centre and a hilltop viewpoint over the valley.
-Calmer and more colorful than Puebla itself, good for a slow lunch.
-Worth it if you want a gentler pace; skip if you’re tight on time.
+A flower-growing town southwest of the city with a bright, walkable centre, a Sunday market, and the Cerro de San Miguel viewpoint over the valley.
+Calmer and more colorful than Puebla itself, at its best when the Villa Iluminada lights go up around Christmas or during the spring flower displays.
+Good for a slow lunch and an easy wander.
+Verdict: worth it if you want a gentler pace; skip if you’re tight on time.
+See Atlixco.

 Cantona ruins — roughly 1.5 to 2 hours